Social Security Taxes—Who Pays What and How Much?

 Social Security Tax Rates

 Social Security functions much like a flat tax.
-Everyone pays the same rate regardless of how much they earn, at least up to a certain limit.
-As of 2019, a single rate of 12.4% is applied to all wages and self-employment income earned by a worker up to a maximum dollar limit.
+Everyone pays the same rate, regardless of how much they earn, until they hit the ceiling.
+As of 2020, a single rate of 12.4% is applied to all wages and self-employment income earned by a worker up to a maximum dollar limit of $137,700.

 If You're Self-Employed